 I’ve had cauliflower on the brain lately.
-Over the last few weeks while everyone was craving chocolate covered valentines’ treats, I couldn’t get enough of this salty, sweet roasted goodness.
+Over the last few weeks while everyone was craving chocolate-covered Valentine’s treats, I couldn’t get enough of this salty, sweet roasted goodness.

-1 head cauliflower, broken into small pieces
+- 1 head cauliflower, broken into small pieces*

-1-2 tablespoons olive oil
+- 1-2 tablespoons extra-virgin olive oil

-1-2 teaspoons white wine vinegar
+- 1-2 teaspoons white wine vinegar

-2 teaspoons minced tarragon
+- 2 teaspoons minced tarragon

-salt and pepper
+- Sea salt and fresh black pepper

-Preheat oven to 500 degrees.
+- Preheat oven to 500 degrees.

 - Break or chop cauliflower into small pieces.